 The trustees (who are also the directors of the company for the purposes of company law) are responsible for the preparation of the accounts.
 The trustees consider that an audit is not required for the year under section 144 of the Charities Act 2011 (the 2011 Act) and that an independent examination is needed.
-The charity's gross income exceeded £250,000 and I am qualified to undertake the examination by being a qualified member of the Institute of Chartered Accountants in England and Wales.
+I am qualified to undertake the examination by being a qualified member of the Institute of Chartered Accountants in England and Wales.